vukbatanovic/vukbatanovic.github.io/README.md

 # Teaching

-* Created the teaching materials and gave lectures within the machine learning course at the *[Intelligent Systems PhD study program](http://sites.google.com/site/ubintelligentsystemsenglish/)* of the University of Belgrade
+* Created the teaching materials, gave lectures, and supervised student projects within the machine learning course at the *[Intelligent Systems PhD study program](http://sites.google.com/site/ubintelligentsystemsenglish/)* of the University of Belgrade

 ***